-By train the journey from Padang Besar to Pulau Sebang/Tampin Railway Station near Malacca city is scheduled to take 7 hours 30 minutes.
+By train the journey from Padang Besar to Pulau Sebang/Tampin Railway Station near Malacca city is scheduled to take just under 7 hours 30 minutes.

 Train Times from Padang Besar to Malacca